rocket-boots/rote/demos/runestar/README.md

 - [ ] Lighting / visibility range based on sunstone
 - [ ] When player dies, the sunstone is dropped and they can play a new character to pick it up
+- [ ] Use sunstone to heal HP at cost of energy, decreasing it's brightness

 #### Extra Combat

+- [ ] Monster wandering
 - [ ] Wounds for when out of HP
 - [ ] Ranged weaponry
 - [ ] Fleeing AI